-QVCC has four honor societies that certain students are eligible for membership in.
+QVCC has four honor societies for which students may be eligible.

 Phi Theta Kappa (Beta Beta Pi Chapter)

 Phi Theta Kappa is recognized as the official honor society for community colleges by the American Association of Community Colleges.
 The purpose of Phi Theta Kappa is to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa provides opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.
 To be eligible for membership:

 - Must be enrolled in a regionally accredited institution offering an associate degree program.

 - Must have completed at least 12 hours of coursework that may be applied to an associate degree (part-time students may be eligible).

 - Must generally have a grade point average of 3.5.

 - Must receive an invitation to membership from the chapter at the college where presently enrolled.

 - Must adhere to the moral standards of the society.

 Alpha Beta Gamma is an international business honor society established in 1970 to recognize and encourage scholarship among two-year college students in business and related curricula at degree granting academic institutions.
 To achieve this goal, ABG provides leadership opportunities, forums for the exchange of ideas and the stimulation of interest in continuing academic excellence.
 Since its founding, over 65,000 business honor students from accredited community, junior, and technical colleges have been initiated into the society.
 To be eligible for membership in ABG: